-- 4.17 Increasing the proportion of energy generated from renewable and low carbon sources will help Cambridge to meet its vision of a low carbon city.
-As well as national targets for carbon reduction, there are also targets in relation to energy supplied from renewable energy sources, with a legal commitment for the United Kingdom to meet 15 per cent of its energy requirements from renewable sources by 2020. - 4.18 A number of studies have assessed Cambridge's potential for renewable and low carbon energy generation.
+- 4.12 Increasing the proportion of energy generated from renewable and low carbon sources will help Cambridge to meet its vision of a low carbon city.
+As well as national targets for carbon reduction, there are also targets in relation to energy supplied from renewable energy sources, with a legal commitment for the United Kingdom to meet 15 per cent of its energy requirements from renewable sources by 2020. - 4.13 A number of studies have assessed Cambridge's potential for renewable and low carbon energy generation.
 These studies suggest that the main focus for renewable and low carbon energy generation will be from the potential that Cambridge offers for the development of district heat networks and the use of microgeneration, such as solar panels.
 The Council recognises that the opportunities for stand-alone renewable energy schemes within Cambridge are limited.
-However, it is keen to support opportunities where they arise, in particular small-scale and community schemes that are most likely to be viable within Cambridge. - 4.19 While the Council wishes to promote renewable and low carbon energy generation, there is also a need to balance this desire against other objectives for Cambridge, such as minimising pollution, and protection and enhancement of the historic environment.
-Applicants are expected to have taken appropriate steps to mitigate any adverse impacts through careful consideration of:
+However, it is keen to support opportunities where they arise, in particular small-scale and community schemes that are most likely to be viable within Cambridge.

-&lt;sup>13 As of 2011, 4.1 per cent of the UK's primary energy requirements came from renewable sources (data source: DECC National Renewable Energy Statistics)
+&lt;sup>16 As of 2011, 4.1 per cent of the UK's primary energy requirements came from renewable sources (data source: DECC National Renewable Energy Statistics)

-- location, scale, design and other measures, including those necessary to minimise any noise impacts; - cumulative impacts; - impacts on the landscape, the built environment, cultural heritage and biodiversity. - 4.20 Other policies in the local plan relate to the safeguarding of the natural and historic environment and the protection of international, national or locally-designated sites and buildings, and these should be taken into account in applications for energy schemes. - 4.21 Potential impacts may be acceptable if they are minor, or are outweighed by wider benefits, including the need for energy from renewable and low carbon sources, which will contribute to reducing carbon and other emissions.
+- 4.14 While the Council wishes to promote renewable and low carbon energy generation, there is also a need to balance this desire against other objectives for Cambridge, such as minimising pollution, and protection and enhancement of the historic environment.
+Applicants are expected to have taken appropriate steps to mitigate any adverse impacts through careful consideration of: - location, scale, design and other measures, including those necessary to minimise any noise impacts; - cumulative impacts; - impacts on the landscape, the built environment, cultural heritage and biodiversity. - 4.15 Other policies in the local plan relate to the safeguarding of the natural and historic environment and the protection of international, national or locally-designated sites and buildings, and these should be taken into account in applications for energy schemes. - 4.16 Potential impacts may be acceptable if they are minor, or are outweighed by wider benefits, including the need for energy from renewable and low carbon sources, which will contribute to reducing carbon and other emissions. - 4.17 The wind resource in Cambridge is highly constrained due to the relatively modest raw resource and the urban characteristics of the area.
+To this end, this local plan does not seek to allocate areas of land as being suitable for wind turbines.
+This approach will be reviewed as part of any subsequent review of the local plan.